Dodge Super Bee: 2007

 A new 2007 Super Bee model was introduced at the 2006 North American International Auto Show.
-It is based on the Dodge Charger SRT-8 and its exterior consists of special "Detonator Yellow" paint, a "Flat Black" hood, and fender "decals".
+It is based on the Dodge Charger SRT8 and its exterior consists of special "Detonator Yellow" paint, a "Flat Black" hood, and fender "decals".
 The production version consisted of a hood decal, rather than an entirely black hood, and the "hockey stick" stripe on the side was changed from solid black to a dashed black stripe positioned at the bottom of the exterior.
 The wheels are fully polished and do not contain the silver-painted areas of the "stock" SRT8 Charger.
 The interior is completely black, with yellow accent stitching on the seats and shift knob; this is unlike the "two-tone" interior of the standard SRT8 Charger which consists of red stitching (this is the only model that contains such an interior, as the Charger interior changed in 2008).
 The appearance of the shifter "bezel" and center console resembles that of carbon fiber, and the Super Bee logo appears in the instrument cluster during "power-up", instead of the SRT logo.

 It is a limited edition car, with 1,000 made for the 2007 model year with build dates as early as August 2006.
 Each car is built in Brampton Assembly Plant, then shipped to Windsor to have decals applied and a unique number plaque on the passenger side of the dash.
 The number sequence on the dash does not necessarily follow build order, as multiple "Bees" were shipped to Windsor by car carrier, and the order was not retained.
 It uses the same 425 bhp Hemi 6.1 L engine as the SRT8 versions of the Dodge Charger, Dodge Magnum, Dodge Challenger and Chrysler 300C.

 2008

 For the 2008 model year, the Super Bee was only made in "B5 Blue Pearl Coat" (sometimes listed as "Surf Blue Pearl"), reminiscent of the blue used by Chrysler vehicles in the 1960s and 1970s.
 Instead of fully polished SRT8 Charger wheels, the "pockets" are painted black on the ALCOA wheels.
 Blue accent stitching inside replaces the yellow found on the seats and steering wheel, but the Charger's interior was changed for 2008, so the dash and console are different than the 2007 version interior.
 This year also introduced touch screen navigation and an in-dash DVD player.
-It was based on the SRT-8 model using the 6.1 L engine and had a production run of 1,000 units.
+It was based on the SRT8 model using the 6.1 L engine and had a production run of 1,000 units.

 2009

-For the 2009 model year, the Super Bee was only made in "Hemi Orange Pearl Coat", and was based on the SRT-8 model.
+For the 2009 model year, the Super Bee was only made in "Hemi Orange Pearl Coat", and was based on the SRT8 model.
 The Super Bee used the 6.1 L engine, and had a production run of 425.
 This year also introduced touch screen navigation and an in-dash DVD player with a hard drive.
 ALCOA wheels were standard this year only.